GIXLabs/SAndC/Lab2/README.md

 # Assignment
 ## 1. [Ohm’s Law](information/ohms_law.md)
-1. Set the DMM to measure resistance and measure the resistance of your 1000 Ohm resistor.
+1. Set the DMM to measure resistance and measure the resistance of your 1000 Ohm resistor (may show up as 1k on multimeter).
-2. Compare measured resistance with “1000 Ohms”.
-What is the percentage of error?
+2. > Compare measured resistance with “1000 Ohms”.
+    - > What is the percentage of error?
 (Tip: it is better to always check the resistance of a resistor before using it.)
 3. Set up the [power supply](/Lab1/dmm.md#power_supply) for +10 V, connect 1000 Ohm resistor across power supply.
 4. [Set DMM to Voltage mode](/Lab1/dmm.md#measuring-voltage), and verify +10V DC across 1K Ohm resistor.